About the Music Library

 Music Library Facts

 The UNLV Music Library is the newest of the branch libraries on campus, opening in August 2001.
 It is located in the Beam Music Center at the northeast corner of campus.
-The Music Library houses a small music reference collection, approximately 29,000 scores, and over 9,500 recordings focusing on classical music and jazz.
-Staffing for the Music Library includes a Music Librarian, two classified staff members, and 4-6 student workers.
+The Music Library houses a small music reference collection, approximately 29,000 scores, and over 13,000 recordings focusing on classical music and jazz.
+Staffing for the Music Library includes one classified staff, and 6-9 student workers.
 The Music Library's primary goal is to support the curriculum of the Music Department and the teaching and research needs of faculty and students.
-Tours of the facility can be scheduled by calling (702) 895-2541.

 Circulation privileges are as follows:

-- UNLV/CSN undergraduates: three weeks for most print materials, recordings must be used in-house
+- UNLV/CSN undergraduates: three weeks for most print materials, media varies by type

 - UNLV/CSN faculty: semester for most print materials, recordings two weeks